peter-power-594/markup-markdown/readme.txt

 The content is saved with the markdown syntax in the database and is rendered on the frontend via wordpress native filters thanks to the [Parsedown](https://parsedown.org) PHP library.

 That's pretty all you should know.
 It's under active development, keep in touch and feel free [to drop a line on the forum](https://wordpress.org/support/plugin/markup-markdown/), [to let a rating](https://wordpress.org/support/plugin/markup-markdown/reviews/) or even support me by buying a coffee !

-This extension rocks !
-Recent activities:
-- v3.14: Adding responsive attributes for WP assets and disable media iframe converter for text links
-- v3.13: Adding a new filter to toggle on/off Gutenberg in the admin screen and new autoplug for Code Snippets
-- v3.12: Adding support for LaTeX via Katex or MathJax
-- v3.11: Bug fix with code block fences, compatible with plugins like Prismatic and new autoplug for CodeMirror Blocks (Syntax Highlighter)
-- v3.10: Adding compatibility with the BuddyPress and BuddyPress Docs plugins via an autoplug, possible to disable autoplugs from the settings panel
-- v3.9: Adding compatibility with the bbPress plugin via an autoplug
-- v3.8: Adding compatibility with the O2 plugin via an autoplug, support for using # signs as ordered list
-- v3.7: Adding support for selective heading levels
-- v3.6: Performance improvements with spellchecker and suggestions
-- v3.5: Adding support for right-to-left alphabets like Arabic, Hebrew, or Persian
-- v3.4: Adding support for categories, tags and taxonomies description field (Woocommerce and REST API compatible)
-- v3.3: Support for multiple html attributes, compatibility with acf_form added for the frontend, basic compatibility with block styles
-- v3.2: Support to enable markdown only for custom fields
-- v3.1: Side preview panel fixed
-- v3.0: Choose and sort the default toolbar buttons
-- v2.6: Sticky toolbar with the editor
-- v2.6: Possible to disable OP Cache
-- v2.5: Video playlist support added
-- v2.3: New beta interface
-- v2.2: Possible to enable or disable specific addons
-- v2.1: Gallery shortcode support
-- v2.0: ACF markdown field support
-- v1.9: Multilingual spell checking support
-- v1.7: Disable markdown for specific custom post type
-- v1.4: Extra markdown syntax added
-- v1.3: Static cache files with OP Cache enabled by default
-- v1.2: Autoconvert Youtube & Vimeo links to iframes
-- v1.1: Support with lightbox and masonry for the gallery layout

 == Frequently Asked Questions ==